-Now, with equation (3) and (5), we have the complete system to understand how assets prices are determined in financial markets controlled by fundamentalists who form expectations on the long-term equilibrium prices ( $E_t(P{t+H})$ ), the future returns provided by the assets ( $E_t(c_s)$ ), the future path of monetary policy ( $E_t(r_s)$ ) and, last but not least, the current $\pi_t^f$ and future ( $E_t(\pi_s^f)$ ) risk premia required by investors.
+Now, with equation (3) and (5), we have the complete system to understand how assets prices are determined in financial markets controlled by fundamentalists who form expectations on the long-term equilibrium prices $(E_t(P{t+H}))$, the future payoffs provided by the assets (here expressed by the expected yield $E_t(c_s)$), the future path of monetary policy $(E_t(r_s))$ and, last but not least, the current π_t^f and future $(E_t(\pi_s^f))$ short-term risk premia required by investors6.

 As we have already said, fundamentalist investors obviously do not elaborate such explicit scenarios in continuous time and do not exactly use the key present value relations based on equation (5).
-They can use some simplified discrete time versions.
+They can use some simplified discrete time versions7.
 Or they may have a simplified mental process to assess fair values.
 We can use the analogy of billiards in this respect: a good billiard player does not solve in real time the complex mathematical equation which governs the movement of the ball, but the billions of neurons in his brain are able to provide a simulation of great quality.
 The same applies to fundamentalist investors: they understand the key role played by current and future payoffs, current and future short-term rates and current and future risk premia (if not, they are not fundamentalists...).